weibo053/kv5002/index.md

 * a single course work assignment undertaken in the last 4/5 weeks of the module; students will be required to:
-  + implement a simple embedded application, making use of operating system services,
+  + implement a simple application, making use of operating system services,
   + to report on possible extensions to, and issues raised by, their work,
   + and to discuss relevant underlying OS theory. <br/> <br/>